samAnnisBrown/ml-hpc-immersion-day/readme.md

 You'll each have you're own AWS account to use for the day.

-Follow the instructions in the link below to access your account and SageMaker Canvas, then proceed to **Lab 1**
+Follow the instructions in the link below to access your AWS account, then proceed to **Lab 1**

 **NOTE:** When asked to enter the **Event Hash**, use `8cd7-16c795b574-46`